 Vapers were maddened by the report on e-cigs which solely focused on the potential harms to adolescents and young people, and entirely ignored the benefits to adult smokers.
 A campaign to remove Murthy, organized by Americans for Tax Reform, followed the election of Donald Trump.

 Despite the public blaming of Murthy, most vaping insiders believe the report was actually coordinated by the Centers for Disease Control and Prevention (CDC), then run by committed anti-vaping ideologue Tom Frieden.
-Frieden opposed e-cigarettes with the zeal of a true (non-) believer since his early days at the agency.
+Frieden opposed electronic cigarettes with the zeal of a true (non-) believer since his early days at the agency.

 “Today, Dr. Murthy, the leader of the U.S. Public Health Service Commissioned Corps, was asked to resign from his duties as Surgeon General after assisting in a smooth transition into the new Trump Administration,” the U.S. Department of Health and Human Services (DHHS) said in a statement quoted by USA Today.